travis-ci/docs-travis-ci-com/user/reference/bionic.md

 ## Using Ubuntu 18.04 (Bionic Beaver)

-To route your builds to Ubuntu 18.04 LTS, add the following to your `.travis.yml`:
+To route your builds to Ubuntu 18.04 LTS, Bionic, add the following to your `.travis.yml`:

 ```yaml
 dist: bionic